 At the next Quarter Sessions meeting, held in October 1867, it was revealed that a charge had been brought against Miss Gillett by the Inspector of Prisons, and she “had been called upon for an explanation of certain irregularities at the female prison.”
 Details were not given, except that the matter involved “the disposal of some articles”.
 Miss Gillett and the under-matron had resigned as a result.
 It was stated that although the charge against her had been the immediate cause of her resignation, the matron had been in a very nervous state for some time, due to over-attention to her duties and lack of relaxation time.

 Miss Gillett was replaced by Mrs Renwick, who only stayed in the position of matron at Gloucester Prison for one year.
 She did not leave under a cloud, however, as her resignation was due to her moving to Brixton Prison as Deputy Superintendent.
-Her successor (whose name I have not been able to discover) stayed for five years before resigning, then from 1873, Miss Marshall took on the position of matron.
+Her successor, Miss Mortimer, stayed for five years before resigning, then from 1873, Miss Marshall took on the position of matron.
 She stayed in the post for twenty years, then resigned and soon afterwards got married.
 Unlike the unfortunate Mrs Bedwell, Miss Marshall was awarded a pension.

 Gloucester Journal, 1 Nov 1845; 10 Feb, 24 March, 7 July 1855; 27 July, 19 Oct 1867, 20 June 1868; 4 Jan, 18 Oct 1873; 7 Jan, 8 Apr 1893.